Poirazi-Lab/automated_cell_type_classification_2020/README.md

 The user can choose among 1D CNN, RNN, or LSTM models.

 Inputs:
-- Data: matrix `DxN`, where D is the dimension (i.e., time-series) and N the number cells.
+- `data`: matrix `DxN`, where D is the dimension (i.e., time-series) and N the number cells.
 Ca imaging data, either raw signal or a DF/F transformation.
-- labels: vector `Nx1`, where N is the number of cells.
+- `labels`: vector `Nx1`, where N is the number of cells.
 This vector contains integers from 0 to K, where K denotes the number of classes.

 ## Train the model
 ```python